 - In Focus: Gender Equality Matters in COVID-19 Response (UN Women): Regularly updated listing of videos, infographics, statements, news, and helpful advocacy resources regarding gender equity and the global COVID-19 response.

-- World Leaders Unite in Call for a People’s Vaccine Against COVID-19 (UNAIDS; includes video): A letter demanding that all vaccines, treatments and tests be patent-free, mass produced, distributed fairly and made available to all people, in all countries, free of charge.
+- We Must Have a #PeoplesVaccine, Not a Profit Vaccine (UNAIDS; includes video): An opinion piece from UNAIDS' executive director, demanding that all vaccines, treatments and tests be patent-free, mass produced, distributed fairly and made available to all people, in all countries, free of charge.

 - 'Hold My Earrings': Black Women Lead on Systemic Solutions in the COVID-19 Pandemic and Beyond (ColorLines): Meet 13 BIPOC Women on the frontlines of transformational change.